Pometry/Raphtory/docs/source/Analysis/queries.md

   .writeTo(output)
 ```

-In this case, Raphtory runs the algorithm using all the information it has about the graph, from the earliest to the latest updates.
-If we are working with a streaming graph, this means that we run the algorithm over the most recently ingested version of our data.
+In this case, Raphtory runs the algorithm using all the information it has about the graph, from the earliest to the
+latest updates.
+If we are working with a streaming graph, this means that we run the algorithm over the most recently
+ingested version of our data.

 ## Timeline filtering

 However, maybe we are just interested in a portion of the data.
-Let's say that you want to see the relationships between characters before sentence 1000 or between sentences 4000 and 5000.
-We need different versions ({scaladoc}`com.raphtory.algorithms.api.GraphPerspective`) of the graph for both cases:
+Let's say that you want to see the relationships
+between characters before sentence 1000 or between sentences 4000 and 5000.
+We need different versions
+({scaladoc}`com.raphtory.api.analysis.graphview.GraphPerspective`) of the graph for both cases:

 ```scala
 val first1000sentences = graph.until(1000)